-After joining the BBC Writer’s Room last year, I created a storyline and the character of Frankie, Eastenders’ first deaf character, appearing on screen in Spring 2020.
+After joining the BBC Writer’s Room last year, I created a storyline for Eastenders which leads to the introduction of the character of Frankie, the show’s first deaf character, appearing on screen in Spring 2020.
 I’m also currently writing for Casualty, CBBC and CBeebies.

 MY SONG (2011)